makeup/makeup-js/packages/core/makeup-focusables/README.md

 # makeup-focusables

-Returns an array of all focusable descendants of the given element.
+Returns an array of all focusable descendants of the given element, excluding elements that are hidden or children of hidden elements.

 ## Experimental